EXXETA/SemanticMocking/README.md

 Abstracting the details of the dependencies helps to focus on the interaction of the sut with the dependencies on a semantic level not a technical one.
-Also from my experience the bigger a pull request is the less likely it is that someone will have a deep look at the unit tests.
+Also the bigger a pull request is the less likely it is that someone will have a deep look at the unit tests.
 Especially when they are hard to read and understand.

 # Wouldn't the mock methods look nicer without the boolean parameter?